 While roughly one-third of UAL students identify with a religion or belief, it’s important to give space to speak and reflect on it.

 Once it was a situation in class where a heated debate unfolded around the topic of faith.
 A student who openly identified with a religious belief found themselves in a difficult position as multiple peers, most of whom identified as non-believers or held sceptical views, began to challenge their perspective.
 Although the intention may have been to maintain an argument-based discussion, the dynamic quickly became unbalanced due to the number of voices aligned against the believer and the dismissive tone adopted by some participants.
-This created a power imbalance for students to express their viewpoint freely.
-It was challending and frustrating for tutor to maintain an inclusive environment.
+This created a power imbalance, allowing students to express their viewpoints freely.
+It was challenging and frustrating for tutor to maintain an inclusive environment.
 Ultimately, the student of faith was not given adequate space to articulate their beliefs without feeling marginalised.

 This situation reflects the challenges that can arise in educational settings when intersectional identities, which include a religious belief, are not acknowledged as part of inclusive practice.
 As Crenshaw (1991) argues, intersectionality reveals how overlapping social identities can compound marginalisation, and in this case, the student’s faith identity became a point of vulnerability.